2C: Public Service Company of Colorado (Xcel Energy) Franchise

 Please detail expected separation costs for forming a municipal electric utility.
 Thank you

-Leslie Glustrom asked over 3 years ago
+Leslie Glustrom asked about 4 years ago

 Based on the information that is currently available, the current estimate for separation costs is approximately $187M.
 This estimate is in 2020 dollars and includes: